StackVista/stackstate-docs/develop/developer-guides/stackpack/stackstate-common-layer.md

 # StackState Common Layer

 A Layer is a specific term in the StackState where all the Components from different integrations lie within.
 It is used for the horizontal ordering of the topology.
-Since StackState supports multiple integrations, there are some common layers defined in the product.
+Since StackState supports many integrations, there are some common layers defined in the product.
 Layers are ordered in terms of proximity to the end-user.
 Merging preference is given to the component in the layer which is closer to the end-user.
 Below is the list of common layers used in the StackState and their identifiers that can be referenced in a StackPack.

 | Layer Name | Identifier |
 | :--- | :--- |